Jawdan-CI/UKDestinations/README.md

 9. [Screenshots](#screenshots)

 ## Introduction

-A website that showcase three major cities in the uk.
-London, Birmingham and oxford
+[A website that showcase three major cities in the uk.
+London, Birmingham and oxford]

-[Briefly describe project's purpose and the value it provides to users.
-Explain the problem it solves or the need it fulfills.
-Mention the target audience.]

 ## Project Overview
 This website will conatin images, links to external web pages, video and overall information about each city